Looking for inspiration from some Korean proverbs? You’ve come to the right place!

 Here, you’ll find some useful Korean proverbs and sayings that you’ll be able to make use of in your everyday life.
 Below each, we’ve outlined examples of situations you could use them in – and as you’ll see, these explanations are more necessary for some than others!

 We also put 20 famous proverbs from this list and their explanations in a downloadable PDF that you can take on the go:

-In cases where there is a Western equivalent or a similar expression in English, you’ll see that we’ve translated it into its Wester equivalent, but the literal translations are also included so you can also use them as a study tool.
+In cases where there is a similar expression in English, you’ll see that we’ve translated it into its Western equivalent.
+The literal translations are also included so you can also use them as a study tool.

 So sit back, take a deep breath, and get ready to be enlightened!

 Meaning: Beauty is in the eye of the beholder

 When to use it: Have a friend that sees someone they think is attractive, but you don’t agree?
 See beauty in something/someone that is not traditionally attractive and others can’t see it?
 Use this phrase to suggest that the glasses we see with are all different.

 Meaning: Kill 2 birds with 1 stone

 Literal Translation: If you eat a pheasant, you also eat the egg